DIY Plans to Build a Rolling Trash Bin

 An Excellent Way to Hide Trash

-If you do not have a trash bin built into the cabinets in the kitchen, I have a solution to hide unsightly trash cans!
+If you do not have a pull out trash can cabinet in the kitchen, I have a solution!
 The DIY plans to build a Rolling Trash Bin are to build a small cabinet on casters with a slide-out trash can and a small drawer above to store garbage bags!
 This is a really easy plan that can be completed in a weekend!

 - 1″ pocket hole screws